Updated: Sep 12, 2021

 Modern physics teaches that the force holding atoms together is at essence vibration and movement, creating things like mountains, trees, whales, and my hands—along with our cousin planets Venus and Mars moving through space with us like siblings clinging together in the Big Night.
 And how do we begin to comprehend the infinitude of 100 billion galaxies in the Universe—physicists’ best guess as of today—when we are suddenly in astronomer Carl Sagan territory and he is trying to help us understand just how unreasonably large is the Universe of stars and dark matter and endless movement of light and dark?

 I have heard cosmologists speak of the essence of the Universe as a great endless hum, or song, or outbreath, and this brings us to the realm of the gods, which is what I think as I arrive at my door.
 The great unseen forces of our lives, the deities, the Great Mother, the She-Bear Ursa Major of the night sky—these are our outlets, our answer to the question how do we bear it?
 How can we be present with all this beauty?
 We fling out hearts out to Great Spirit, God, the All That Is, and we feel the hum at the essence of it all.
 It's there now, in my muscles and bones—and that, that is the spirit of it, no answers, just this attempt at reckoning, just this speck of energy at her table writing by candlelight, flinging her soul out to what she can only call the Heavens: I'm here.
 I'm trying to see you.

 (Photo of Milky Way by Denis Degioanni, other images stock photos)

-To listen to my recording of "Walking In Space," press the red button.
+To listen to "Walking In Space," press the red button.